Nursing Home Recreates Communist East Germany For Dementia Patients

 It's said that time heals all wounds.
 But not for people afflicted with dementia like Gerda Noack.
 The 93-year-old German woman's memory is fading, as is her eyesight.

 The losses scare her.
-On a recent morning at the AlexA Residence for Senior Citizens in Dresden where she lives, Noack sounded anxious as she asked, over and over: "Where am I supposed to go?"
+On a recent morning at the AlexA Residence for Senior Citizens in Dresden, where she lives, Noack sounded anxious as she asked, over and over: "Where am I supposed to go?"

 Director Gunter Wolfram gently took her arm and suggested they visit a government-run store from the former communist East Germany called Intershop.
 The once popular chain no longer exists — but a mockup of the store is only a few steps away.